 Solutions/Services: Epicor Prophet 21

-Business Impact: Top-line sales increased 28 percent, the receiving department saw a 25 percent increase in handling with 60 percent less labor and picking labor decreased by over 50 percent with the same transactional volume.
+Business Impact: Top-line sales increased 28 percent, receiving department saw a 25 percent increase in handling with 60 percent less labor, reduced picking labor by over 50 percent with the same transactional volume.

 Enabler: Fortna (Reading, Pa., www.fortna.com)